kevinjfa/kevinjfa/README.md

 I am currently in my third year of Computer Engineering.
 I am deeply passionate about backend development, and aspire to work on enterprise software solutions.
 I enjoy solving real-world problems by optimising business processes to the fullest.
 My goal is to develop clean, efficient and user-friendly web or desktop applications that help employees and enterprises save time and resources.

-* 🌍  I'm based in Arucas, Las Palmas, Gran Canaria.
+* 🌍  I live in Arucas, Las Palmas, Gran Canaria.
 * ✉️  You can contact me at [kevin.fa7@outlook.com](mailto:kevin.fa7@outlook.com)
 * 🧠  I'm learning Angular and exploring how to work with REST APIs.